noplacenoaddress/OpenBSD/README.md

 1. Delete the VPS instance from the provider console.
 2. Use `tools/clean_last` in every OpenBSD VPS, better from the web VNC console, adding the correct `gre` interface as first and only argument.
+2. Use `./console -I telecom.lobby -CMK` adding the internal hostname without the domain as argument.
+The tool will delete it from every Mikrotik RouterOS host.
+2. Use `./console -I telecom.lobby -CEO` adding the internal hostname without the domain as argument.
+The tool will delete it from every Ubiquiti EdgeOS host.
 3. Eliminate the entries about in the public and local DNS daemon.

 ## Possible appliances